 It is important to recognise that, in practice, the words ‘allegation’ and ‘concern’ can be and are used interchangeably by different people.
 Sometimes individuals may shy away from the word ‘allegation’ and express it as a ‘concern’ instead.
 The crucial point is that whatever the language used, the behaviour referred to may, on the one hand, be capable of meeting the harm threshold (and hence be referable), or, on the other, it does not meet the harm threshold (in which case it should be treated as a low-level concern).
 Our focus will not be on the language used by the person disclosing it; the focus will, instead, be on the behaviour being described.

-We will implement this procedure by:
+We will implement this policy and procedures by:

 ensuring our staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others;